Life of William Shakespeare

 William Shakespeare was an actor, playwright, poet, and theatre entrepreneur in London during the late Elizabethan and early Jacobean eras.
-He was baptised on 26 April 1564 (Note: Dates follow the Julian calendar, used in England throughout Shakespeare's lifespan, but with the start of the year adjusted to 1 January (see Old Style and New Style dates).
-Under the Gregorian calendar, adopted in Catholic countries in 1582, Shakespeare died on 3 May 1616.) in Stratford-upon-Avon in Warwickshire, England, in the Holy Trinity Church.
+He was baptised on 26 April 1564 in Stratford-upon-Avon in Warwickshire, England, in the Holy Trinity Church.
+(Note: Dates follow the Julian calendar, used in England throughout Shakespeare's lifespan, but with the start of the year adjusted to 1 January (see Old Style and New Style dates).
+Under the Gregorian calendar, adopted in Catholic countries in 1582, Shakespeare died on 3 May 1616.)
 At the age of 18, he married Anne Hathaway, with whom he had three children.
 He died in his home town of Stratford on 23 April 1616, aged 52.

-Though more is known about Shakespeare's life than those of most other Elizabethan and Jacobean writers, few personal biographical facts survive, which is unsurprising in the light of his social status as a commoner, the low esteem in which his profession was held, and the general lack of interest of the time in the personal lives of writers.
+Though more is known about Shakespeare's life than those of most other Elizabethan and Jacobean writers, few biographical facts survive, which is unsurprising in the light of his social status as a commoner, the low esteem in which his profession was held, and the general lack of interest of the time in the lives of writers.
 Information about his life derives from public rather than private documents: vital records, real estate and tax records, lawsuits, records of payments, and references to Shakespeare and his works in printed and hand-written texts.
-Nevertheless, hundreds of biographies have been written and more continue to be, most of which rely on inferences and the historical context of the 70 or so hard facts recorded about Shakespeare the man, a technique that sometimes leads to embellishment or unwarranted interpretation of the documented record.
+Hundreds of biographies have been written and more continue to be, most of which rely on inferences and the historical context of the 70 or so facts recorded about Shakespeare the man, a technique that sometimes leads to embellishment or unwarranted interpretation of the documented record.